mongodb/motor/doc/tutorial-tornado.rst

   import pymongo
   pymongo.MongoClient().test_database.test_collection.remove()

-A guide to using MongoDB and Tornado with Motor, the non-blocking driver.
+A guide to using MongoDB and Tornado with Motor.

 .. contents::